maczniak/about_ethereum/CONSENSUS.md

  with 700 megabytes took about 15 seconds, while solving the same problem with 250 megabytes took 1,000 times as long.

+## Casper

+from Casper the Friendly Finality Gadget

+Casper is a partial consensus mechanism combining proof of stake algorithm research and Byzantine fault tolerant consensus theory.<br>
+There are two major schools of thought in PoS design.
+The first, *chain-based proof of stake*, mimics proof of work mechanics and features a chain of blocks and simulates mining by pseudorandomly assigning the right to create new blocks to stakeholders (Peercoin, Blackcoin, Iddo Bentov's work).
+The other school, *Byzantine fault tolerant* (BFT) based proof of stake, is based on a thirty-year-old body of research into BFT consensus algorithms such as PBFT (Tendermint).<br>
+Casper the Friendly Finality Gadget is an overlay atop a *proposal mechanism*---a mechanism which proposes blocks.
+Casper provides safety, but liveness depends on the chosen proposal mechanism.
+That is, if attackers wholly control the proposal mechanism, Casper protects against finalizing two conflicting checkpoints, but the attackers could prevent Casper from finalizing any future checkpoints.<br>
+new features - Accountability, Dynamic validators, Defenses, Modular overlay<br>
+Rather than deal with the full block tree, for efficiency purposes Casper only considers the subtree of *checkpoints* forming the *checkpoint tree*.<br>
+Each validator has a *deposit*; when a validator joins, its deposit is the number of deposited coins.
+After joining, each validator's deposit rises and falls with rewards and penalties.
+Proof of stake's security derives from the size of the deposits, not the number of validators.

+*justified*, *finalized*<br>
+If a validator violates either slashing condition, the evidence of the violation can be included into the blockchain as a transaction, at which point the validator's entire deposit is taken away with a small "finder's fee" given to the submitter of the evidence transaction.
+In current Ethereum, stopping the enforcement of a slashing condition requires a successful 51% attack on Ethereum's proof-ofwork block proposer.<br>
+two fundamental properties: *accountable safety* and *plausible liveness*.
+ Accountable safety means that two conflicting checkpoints cannot both be finalized unless ≥ ⅓ of validators violate a slashing condition (meaning at least one third of the total deposit is lost).
+Plausible liveness means that, regardless of any previous events (e.g., slashing events, delayed blocks, censorship attacks, etc.), if ≥ ⅔ of validators follow the protocol, then it's always possible to finalize a new checkpoint without any validator violating a slashing condition.<br>
+To avoid this, we introduce a novel, correct by construction, fork choice rule:
+ FOLLOW THE CHAIN CONTAINING THE JUSTIFIED CHECKPOINT OF THE GREATEST HEIGHT.
+ This fork choice rule is correct by construction because it follows from the plausible liveness proof.<br>
+The *dynasty of block b* is the number of finalized checkpoints in the chain from root to the parent of block *b*.
+We call *d* + 2 this validator's *start dynasty*, DS(v) / *end dynasty*, DE(v).
+Once validator v leaves the validator set, the validator's public key is forever forbidden from rejoining the validator set.
+This removes the need to handle multiple start/end dynasties for a single identifier.<br>
+At the start of the end dynasty, the validator's deposit is locked for a long period of time, called the *withdrawal delay* (think "four months' worth of blocks"), before the deposit is withdrawn.
+If, during the withdrawal delay, the validator violates any commandment, the deposit is slashed.